Frost1026/scrollcraft/README.md

 # ScrollCrafter

-This is a discord game bot
+This is a discord game bot with a rpg spellcrafting theme that is hosted on heroku

 ## Code Folder Structure

-The [`commands folder`](https://github.com/Jaston1026/scrollcrafter/tree/main/commands) is where all commands should be stored in a Javascript file.
+The [`commands folder`](https://github.com/Jaston1026/scrollcraft/tree/main/commands) is where all commands should be stored in a Javascript file.

 ---